CTR-BFX/2020_Prater_Cindrova/README.md

 The BMIQ4 method was used to normalise the two probe types (I and II) present on the array.
 Beta methylation values from the EPIC array range from 0 (unmethylated) to 1 (methylated) and are equivalent of percentage methylation.

-EPIC methylation array data have been deposited in the ArrayExpress database at EMBL-EBI under accession number E-MTAB-XXXX (https://www.ebi.ac.uk/arrayexpress/experiments/E-MTABXXXX).
+EPIC methylation array data have been deposited in the ArrayExpress database at EMBL-EBI under accession number E-MTAB-9312 (https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-9312).

 ### Samples